There are many reasons to consider artists should work on more than one project at a time...

 I prefer to look at it as multi-tasking.

-So while I do have probably 8 different projects in the works, on a snowy Saturday, I chose to open up my journal and start this sun bathed portrait.
+So while I do have probably 8 different projects in the works at any given time, I chose to open up my journal and start this summery portrait.

 Why have many projects in the works?